Atlanta Texting While Driving Accident Lawyer

 Proving fault in car accidents is often much more challenging than you might think.
 Insurance companies base claims on wordy legalese and have a tendency to get very technical.

-There are essentially three elements your attorney is responsible for proving:
+There are essentially three elements your personal injury attorney is responsible for proving:

 - The defendant was legally required to demonstrate reasonable care